-- Overview of the Contracting Party's arrangements and regulatory requirements relating to the siting and evaluation of sites of nuclear installations, including applicable national laws not mentioned under Article 7: - overview of assessments made and criteria applied for evaluating all site related factors affecting the safety of the nuclear installation, - overview of design provisions used against human made external events and natural occurring external events such as fire, explosion, aircraft crash, external flooding, severe weather conditions and earthquakes; - Regulatory review and control activities.

-Article 17 (2) Impact of the installation on individuals, society and environment

-- Criteria for evaluating the likely safety related impact of the nuclear installation on the surrounding population and the environment ; - Implementation of these criteria in the licensing process.
+- Overview of the Contracting Party's arrangements and regulatory requirements relating to the siting and evaluation of sites of nuclear installations, including applicable national laws not mentioned under Article 7 of the Convention: - overview of assessments made and criteria applied for evaluating all site related factors affecting the safety of the nuclear installation, including multi-unit failure, loss of infrastructure, and site access following an event; - overview of design provisions used against human made external events and natural occurring external events such as fire, explosion, aircraft crash, external flooding, severe weather conditions and earthquakes and the impact of related sequential natural external events (e.g. tsunami caused by an earthquake, mud slide caused by heavy rain); - Regulatory review and control activities. - Article 17 (2) Impact of the installation on individuals, society and environment - Criteria for evaluating the likely safety related impact of the nuclear installation on the surrounding population and the environment; - Implementation of these criteria in the licensing process.